mitdbg/datascienceclass/lab_6/README.md

     now, 997
     ...

-Note that if two words have the same frequency, break the tie by outputting the lexigraphically smaller word first.
+Note that if two words have the same frequency, you should break the tie by outputting the lexigraphically smaller word first.

 **Task 2**  Building on top of Task 1, fill in the blanks in `spark-code/Task2.py` to output the top-100 most frequent words in the novel that are NOT stop-words using Spark's RDD and DataFrame APIs.

 Your program should:
-1. first, replace the set of punctuation [:=,!'".?] with whitespace
+1. first, replace the set of punctuation [:=,!'".?] (not including '[' and ']') with whitespace
 2. then, lower case all of the words
 3. then, remove stop-words
 4. finally, compute the word frequencies